 If you Cancel an IVA do you have to go Bankrupt?

 One of the concerns you might have about cancelling your IVA is whether or not you will be forced to go Bankrupt.
 In fact this would be very unusual.
-More often than not they gain little or nothing to gain by doing so.
+More often than not your creditors gain little or nothing by taking this course of action.

 Even if you are a home owner your creditors will normally avoid making you bankrupt.
 They are far more likely to restart standard collection procedures against you such as employing debt collectors or applying for a CCJ.

-The one exception to this is if you owe money to HMRC.
+The one exception is if you owe money to HMRC.
 They may have stipulated that if you do not meet the terms of your IVA you must be made bankrupt.
-If HMRC is a creditor you should not cancel before taking further advice.
+If HMRC is a creditor you should not cancel your Arrangement before taking further advice.